 Allison Tepper, MS, RD, LDN

 Allison enjoys spending time outdoors and exploring the DC area with her husband Frank.
-She is currently enrolled in yoga teacher training and loves the outdoors, baking, trying local restaurants and traveling.
+She loves the outdoors, baking, trying local restaurants and traveling.

 Follow Along //